GrolschSec/Born2BeRoot/README.md

 	- First from the swap you'll select "Use as: swap area".
 	- Second, from var-log, you select "Use as: ext4" and then for mount point you enter it manually "/var/log".
 26 - Finish Partitionning.
+### Finish Instalation
+- Installing the base system automatically.
+- Scan extra installation media: No
+- - Configure the package manager: Select your country and the default link
+- Proxy: Leave it blank.
+- Participate in the package usage survey: No
+- Software Selection: Unselect Everything (Using space).
+- Install the Grub boot loader to your primary drive: Yes
+- Select the /dev/sda
+- Finish Instalation.
 ## Add an SSH Server
 Log as root:
 	```su```